CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.sshd_v2.rst

 The unix:sshd_v2 test is used to check the contents of an sshd configuration file, by looking at individual blocks of text.

-The sshd_object element is used to define the specific block(s) of text of a file(s) to be evaluated.
+The sshd_object element is used by a sshd_test to define the specific block(s) of text of a file(s) to be evaluated.
 The sshd_object will only collect regular files on UNIX systems.